2025–26 Spain Cup: Knockout phase

-In the knockout phase, teams play against each other in single-leg ties.
+In the knockout phase, teams played against each other in single-leg ties.
 The draw for the knockout phase was held on 2 October 2025.
 The teams from the lower divisions play the match at home, while in the case of same division, the luck of the draw determined the home court advantage.

 Round of 32

 The round of 32 were played on 21–22 October 2025.